-Gently pull the condense outlet pipe down from its location inside the boiler until approximately 100mm protrudes from the underside of the boiler, care should be taken to ensure that the pipe connection to the trap remains secure.
-Connect a suitable plastic (not copper) pipe (no less than 21mm diameter) to the outlet pipe and ensure it discharges in accordance with local building regulations or other rules in force.
+Gently pull the condense outlet pipe down from its location inside the boiler until approximately 100mm protrudes from the underside of the boiler.
+Connect a suitable plastic (not copper) pipe (no less than 20mm diameter) to the outlet pipe and ensure it discharges in accordance with building regulations or other rules in force.